 Sociolinguistics and Discourse Studies

-We welcome applications by prospective PhD students in all these areas.
+We very much welcome applications by prospective PhD students who are interested in studying the strategic design of argumentative discourse from these areas.